kc17/consul-workshop/lab99/README.md

 ## Arch

 Consul Server * 3

 Consul Client * 1

-Consul will not join Cluster at first.
-We need to use TOKEN to join Consul Cluster.
-So you can see in `lab99/docker-compose.yml:consul-client:command`.
+Consul Client will not join Cluster at first.
+We need to use 2 TOKENs to join Consul Cluster.
+You can see in `lab99/docker-compose.yml:consul-client:command`.
 I used sleep to overwrite Docker endpoint (stopping Docker starts Consul automatically).

 ## Purpose